hydrodynamicstability/statquotes/README.md

   - Bailar's laws of data analysis.  *Clinical Pharmacology and Therapeutics*, 20:  113-119.

 ## Probability

+- "It is curious how often the most acute and powerful intellects have gone astray in the calculation of probabilities."

+  - William Stanley Jevons (1877)

+  - *The Principles of Science:  A Treatise on Logic and Scientific Method*, second edition.
+Macmillan.

 - "For thirty years, I have found Bayesian statistics to be a rich source of mathematical questions.
 However, I no longer see it as the preferred way to do applied statistics, because I find that uncertainty can rarely be quantified as probability."